Renato Jorge

 Renato Jorge Magalhães Dias Assunção, known as Renato (born 21 January 1973) is a Portuguese football coach and a former player.

 He played 17 seasons and 372 games in the Primeira Liga for União de Leiria, Salgueiros, Sporting and Vitória de Setúbal.

-Club career
+Career

-He made his Primeira Liga debut for Salgueiros on 22 September 1991 as a half-time substitute in a 1–1 draw with Boavista.
+Renato made his Primeira Liga debut for Salgueiros on 22 September 1991 as a half-time substitute in a 1–1 draw with Boavista.